-Our principal accountants for the years ended December 31, 2021 and December 31, 2020 were BDO USA, LLP ("BDO USA").
-We incurred the following fees from BDO USA for professional services for the years ended December 31, 2021 and 2020, respectively:
+Our principal accountants for the years ended December 31, 2023 and December 31, 2022 were BDO USA, P.C. ("BDO USA").
+We incurred the following fees from BDO USA for professional services for the years ended December 31, 2023 and 2022, respectively:

-1ber 31, 021 December 31, 2020
+December 31, 2023 December 31, 2022

-Principal Accountant Fees (U. S. Dollars i in thousands)
+Principal Accountant Fees (U.S. Dollars (U.S. Dollars in thousands)

-Audit Fees \$ 847 \$ 687
+Audit Fees \$ 1,365 \$ 1,708

-Tax fees - -
+Tax fees

-Audit-related fees 362 491

-All other fees - -
+Audit-related fees All other fees Total fees

-Total fees \$ 1,209 \$ 1,178

 "Audit fees" are the aggregate fees earned by BDO USA for the audit of our consolidated annual financial statements, reviews of interim financial statements and attestation services that are provided in connection with statutory and regulatory filings or engagements.
-The audit fees for the year ended December 31, 2021 include one off fees related to the IPO and Merger.